Orchestra of the Swan

-Founded in 1995 by David Curtis, the orchestra has been creatively led by Artistic Director David Le Page since 2018.
+Founded in 1995 the orchestra has been creatively led by Artistic Director David Le Page since 2018.
 It gives over 45 concerts annually and is increasing its overseas touring.
 In 2014 the orchestra undertook its first highly successful tour to China.
 In 2016 The Swan performed at the Istanbul International Festival, and in 2017-18 toured to Mexico and New York (Carnegie Hall).
 The Swan has also toured the UK with groups such as Steve Harley & Cockney Rebel and James, with sell-out performances at London's Albert Hall.

-Recordings and digital concerts have been Gramophone Choice, Album of the Week on Classic Fm and Scala Radio (UK) and Washington Public Radio and live concert recordings are frequently broadcast on USA Performance Today, in Canada and Australia.
+Recordings and digital concerts (a strand of digital creativity spurred on by the Covid lockdown in 2020) have been nominated Gramophone Choice awards, Album of the Week on Classic FM and Scala Radio (UK) and Washington Public Radio and live concert recordings are frequently broadcast on USA Performance Today, in Canada and Australia.

-New works
+A dynamic new touring series – Swan Projects – is gaining momentum.
+The first of these is Earthcycle, a project, with associated educational resources that focus on the impact of climate change, including a podcast featuring George Monbiot and Madeleine Finlay based on Vivaldi’s Four Seasons alongside a new commission by jazz/baroque composer and Associate Artist David Gordon, interspersed with 4 folk songs arranged for orchestra by David Le Page and sung by Jackie Oates.

+Mixtape Albums

+The Swan's extensive discography includes its 2023 mixtape album 'Echoes' conducted by Philip Sheppard featuring 14 tracks including orchestral arrangements of songs by Frank Zappa, Adrian Utley, The Velvet Underground and A Winged Victory for the Sullen alongside classical standards by J.S.
+Bach, Delius, Max Richter, Philip Glass and Finzi, which reached number 10 in the Specialist Classical Charts.
+BBC 6 Music's Iggy Pop described The Swan's Venus in Furs arr.
+David Le Page as "Beautiful".
+'Timelapse' (Album of the Week on Classic FM and Scala Radio) and 'Labyrinths' (Album of the Week on Scala Radio) that meld classical repertoire with orchestral arrangements of popular songs which reached number 17 in the Official Charts.